Venom (character): Venomized Deadpool

 Deadpool from another universe investigated a facility where illegal experiments were being performed with parasitic worms and bonded to the symbiote to expel the worms inside him.
-During the events of Venomverse, he was willingly consumed by a Poison so he could act as a double-agent for the Venom army.
+During the events of Venomverse, he is willingly consumed by a Poison to act as a double-agent for the Venom army.
 Following the Poisons' defeat, Venomized Deadpool is presumed dead.

 Venomized Gwenpool

-In another universe, Gwenpool stole the symbiote from an unknown place and mistakenly wrote Daredevil's secret identity on a piece of paper which her boss acquired.
-She tries to get it back alongside Daredevil, but discovers that her boss is part of a ninja clan called "Hand" and kills him.
-During Venomverse, she was consumed by a Poison and killed by Poison Deadpool.
+In another universe, Gwenpool steals the symbiote from an unknown place and mistakenly writes Daredevil's secret identity on a piece of paper which her boss acquires.
+She tries to get it back alongside Daredevil, but discovers that her boss is a member of the Hand and kills him.
+During Venomverse, she is consumed by Poison and killed by Poison Deadpool.

 Host Rider

-In an alternate universe, Venom was bonded to Robbie Reyes and assumed control over the body alongside the spirit of Eli Morrow.
-During Venomverse, he was consumed by the Poisons and killed by Carnage.
+In an alternate universe, Venom bonds to Robbie Reyes and assumes control over the body alongside Eli Morrow.
+During Venomverse, he is consumed by the Poisons and killed by Carnage.

 Venomized Rocket Raccoon

 A Venomized Rocket Raccoon was featured in the event.
-After his universe's Groot was consumed by a Poison, Rocket was forced to kill him.
-Following this, he became a bounty hunter and tried to kill his universe's Captain America.
-During Venomverse, he constructed a bomb to destroy the Poisons' base.
+After his universe's Groot is consumed by Poison, Rocket is forced to kill him.
+Following this, he becomes a bounty hunter and attempts to kill his universe's Captain America.
+During Venomverse, he constructs a bomb to destroy the Poisons' base.

 Venomized Black Panther

-A Venomized version of Black Panther from Earth-TRN654 appears during the event to aid the Venoms in fighting the Poisons.
-Following the Poisons' defeat, Venom-Panther returned to his dimension.
+A Venomized version of Black Panther appears during the event to aid the Venoms in fighting the Poisons.
+Following the Poisons' defeat, Venom-Panther returns to his dimension.

 Ant-Venom

-A version of Ant-Man became bonded to Venom and aided Rocket in building a bomb to destroy the Poisons' base.
-Ant-Venom was later killed by Venom-X23 after a Poison tried to consume him.
+A version of Ant-Man bonds to Venom and aids Rocket in building a bomb to destroy the Poisons' base.
+Ant-Venom is later killed by Venom-X23 after a Poison tries to consume him.

 Agent Venom

-An alternate version of Agent Venom joined the Venom army after being recruited by a Venomized Doctor Strange to fight the Poisons.
-He tried to calm both 616 Eddie and an alternate Spider-Man (from a universe where he did not remove the symbiote), but they are attacked by the Poisons; during which Agent Venom is killed by a Poison Hulk.
+An alternate version of Agent Venom joins the Venom army after being recruited by a Venomized Doctor Strange to fight the Poisons.
+He is later killed by Poison Hulk.

 Spider-Man

 An alternate version of Spider-Man who reunited with the symbiote after it left Brock was recruited to fight the Poisons.
-However, he was tricked by a Poison into thinking it was Aunt May and consumed by it; becoming an enemy to Venom before being blown up with the other Poisons Venom-Rocket's bomb.
+However, he was tricked by a Poison into thinking it was Aunt May and consumed by it; becoming an enemy to Venom before being killed by Venom-Rocket's bomb.